First published in June, 2010,

 Here I have colored the parts to show how they go together:

 The great thing about Anglican Chants is that there is one standard pattern so any pointed Psalm will fit any Anglican chant.
-This makes a text-only point Anglican Chant Psalter like the one below very useful.
+Here are a few books of pointed Psalms for Anglican Chants at Amazon:

 The Greek Septuagint version of the Psalms has 151 Psalms.
 Psalm 151 is about David and Goliath.